polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 ```

 This looks as good as we may expect.
 The output matrix values are always in
 registers (no spilling).
-There are aligned loads with high reuse at regular
+There are aligned loads for the LHS and RHS with high
-intervals for the LHS and RHS.
-The LHS is being broadcast/splat (the
+reuse at regular intervals.
+The LHS is being broadcast/splat (vbroadcastsd) and
-vbroadcastsd) and the RHS is being moved in via aligned vector loads.
+the RHS is being moved in via aligned vector loads.

 ```shell
 # Let's look at the benefit of packing in isolation on the best code we have: